-On the Legislative Agenda: Equine Massage Bill
+Equine Massage Bill LB596

-A bill to end state job licensing for professional horse massage practitioners, and to replace the requirement with a state registry, is now on the agenda in the Nebraska Legislature.
-Sen. Mike Groene's Legislative Bill 596 and Amendment 1500 currently appear seventh on Tuesday's agenda in the Unicameral.
+A bill to end state job licensing for professional horse massage practitioners, and to replace the requirement with a state registry and private certification, is on the agenda TODAY in the Nebraska Legislature.
+Sen. Mike Groene's Legislative Bill 596 and Amendment 1500 currently second on Thursday's's agenda in the Unicameral.
 The Nebraska Legislature begins session at 9 a.m.
 Central Time today.